 CTS has made changes to the printing allocation program (starting fall 2013) to prorate the print balance increase based on the number of credits a student is taking.

-If a student is listed as fully matriculated or taking 12 or more credits, he/she receives the full $20 per semester.
+If a student is listed as fully matriculated, he/she receives the full $20 per semester.

 CTS has installed duplexers with lower rates that allow you to stretch that allocation to approximately 1000 b/w double sided pages (starting with a $20 balance) for each semester.
 CTS also has a Printing Tips page with some suggestions you can use to stretch your print dollars even further.